 - Crystal box test - tester usually has the source code of the application and access to all kinds of configuration information (results in most accurate findings).

-- Time box test / budget box test - test where the lead time or budget determine when the test ends.
+- Time box test / budget box test - test where the lead time or budget determines when the test ends.

 Test Methods & Techniques